 What is data modelling?

-Data modeling is the process of creating a data model for the data to be stored in a specific format in a database.
+Data modelling is the process of creating a data model for the data to be stored in a specific format in a database.

 Data models identify what data is needed and how it should be organized, enabling the creation of a database that will be used to develop an app.
 They also ensure the quality of data via naming conventions and default values.